Search for car hire in Sardinia

 Famous for its picturesque little limestone bridge, it’s also a popular diving site.

-This illuminated cave features giant stalactites, stalagmites and a 120-meter long saltwater lake.
+This illuminated cave features giant stalactites, stalagmites and a 120 metre long saltwater lake.

 A former mining town in the throws of redefining itself as a coastal resort.

-A quaint city perfectly position to explore the central-west coast.
+A quaint city perfectly positioned to explore the West Coast.